apcamargo/genomad/docs/_source/faq.md

 If you want to speed up the execution of geNomad, there are two options available:

 - Disable the [neural network-based classification](nn_classification.md) using the `--disable-nn-classification` option, which will also disable [score aggregation](score_aggregation.md) and force geNomad to solely rely on the marker-based classifier.
-- Decrease the sensitivity of the MMseqs2 search that identifies markers to genes with the `--sensitivity` parameter.
+- Decrease the sensitivity of the MMseqs2 search that assigns markers to genes with the `--sensitivity` parameter.
 This will make the [`annotate`](annotate-module) module faster, but will also decrease the number of genes assigned to markers.

 Please note that both options may negatively impact geNomad’s classification performance.